 Genetic architectures evolve in different fashions dependent upon their characteristics.
 For example, strong directional selection acting on simple architectures can result in different allele frequency dynamics across populations as compared to when it acts upon complex architectures.
 Our lab works on questions related to how genetic architectures evolve within and across natural populations.

-Adaptation results from the sorting of genetic variation within and among populations based on the fitness effects manifested by this variation.
-In many organisms, genetic variation results from not only mutation, but also introgression from other species.
+For many organisms, genetic variation results from not only mutation, but also hybridization and adaptive introgression from other species.
 Our lab utilizes this framework to address questions about the role of local adaptation in constraining or enhancing the development of reproductive isolation.